rya-sge/access-denied/_posts/2022-10-27-unit-test-principles.md

 Reference : [Tech With Tech’s Team 2022], [Wikipedia 2022]

 **KISS / Keep it Simple, Stupid**
-With this acronym, we can immediately understand the purpose A test must be more simple than the code it checks Reference : [Simpson no date]
+With this acronym, we can immediately understand the purpose : a test must be more simple than the code it checks Reference : [Simpson no date]

 **SRP / Single-responsibility principle**

 The single-Responsibility principle, more particularly used in OOP, involves dividing responsibilities into functions, modules or classes.
 By extension, this principle can be adapted to tests: a test, an element (= a responsibility) to be tested
 Reference : [Wynn 2021]
-SRP is a part of the acronym SOLID, more information is available in the reference : [Kovan 2019], [Abba 2022]
+SRP is a part of the acronym SOLID, more information is available in the reference :[Kovan 2019], [Abba 2022]

 **Yagni / You Aren't Gonna Need It**